 Not all train stations are accessible for wheelchair or disabled access.
 You can find information on accessibility and the provision of lifts to the platform on the National Rail website.

-General information on traveling by train, plane, buses and coaches and taxis in and around the UK can be found on the gov.uk website.
+General information on traveling by train, plane, buses and coaches and taxis in and around the UK can be found on transport support services for disabled people - GOV.UK.

 Disabled Person's Bus Pass

 If you are disabled, you can apply for a concessionary travel pass to enable you to travel for free on bus services.
 The scheme is administered at a local level, which means that there can be variation between regions in terms of the eligibility criteria and the services that you can access.
 In many cases, if you need to have a companion with you, they can also travel free.
 Your companion will need to apply for their own card.

 In Scotland, you contact your local authority to apply for a National Entitlement Card, which will allow you free travel on most local and long distance bus services in Scotland.
 Transport Scotland has now amended its criteria for people with MS, following an intervention by the MS Trust.
 Your application for a National Entitlement Card can now be supported by a letter from your MS Nurse instead of your neurologist.
 You can apply for a disabled persons bus pass - mygov.scot.